AT&T, T-Mobile hire legal all-stars to save deal

 By Jeremy Pelofsky

-WASHINGTON AT&T Inc (T.N), Deutsche Telekom AG (DTEGn.DE) and T-Mobile USA have amassed an army of former senior government antitrust officials to try to save their $39 billion (25 billion pounds) deal to combine wireless businesses.
+WASHINGTON, Sept 22 AT&T Inc (T.N), Deutsche Telekom AG (DTEGn.DE) and T-Mobile USA have amassed an army of former senior government antitrust officials to try to save their $39 billion deal to combine wireless businesses.

 Questions abound for all sides: How strong is existing antitrust law?
 Can competition survive with the combination of two big wireless carriers?
 Or if the Justice Department succeeds in blocking it, will AT&T have to pay $6 billion in cash and wireless airwaves as a breakup fee to T-Mobile?